 FOR HIGH SCHOOL STUDENTS

 When considering applications for admission, every four-year university in the USA will accept your scores from either the ACT or the SAT, if they consider SAT/ACT at all.
 In the wake of the coronavirus pandemic of 2020/2021, many universities have opted to go test-blind (don't consider SAT/ACT scores for admission) or test optional (will consider a score if submitted.)
 The College Board is no longer offering the SAT Subject Tests.
 They also no longer offer the SAT Essay.
-Check with your campus of interest, and make sure that your campus of interest receives an official score report directly from the College Board or ACT after self-reporting on the application.
+Check with your campus of interest.
+If sending, make sure that your campus of interest receives an official score report directly from the College Board or ACT after self-reporting on the application.

 Updates to University of California (UC) policy:

 Fall 2021 Applicants: UC will not consider SAT or ACT test scores when making admissions decisions or awarding Regents and Chancellor’s scholarships.
 If you choose to submit test scores as part of your application, they may be used to determine your eligibility for the California statewide admissions guarantee, as an alternative method of fulfilling minimum requirements for eligibility, or for course placement after you enroll. https://admission.universityofcalifornia.edu/admission-requirements/freshman-requirements/exam-requirement/

 Fall 2023 and Fall 2024 Applicants: Official policy TBD, but UC San Diego will most likely be test-blind.
 The campus will not consider test scores in admission selection for California public and independent high school applicants.